uyha/ctest-resource-sample/README.md

 # Parsing CTest resource

-This repo demonstrate a way to use CTest resource feature and also provides a C++ header for parsing the environment variables passed by CTest.
+This repo demonstrate a way to use CTest resource feature (more about it [here](https://cmake.org/cmake/help/latest/manual/ctest.1.html#resource-specification-file)) and also provides a C++ header for parsing the environment variables passed by CTest.

 ## Parsing library